Adrianodelvincio/Thesis/README.md

 # Thesis

-1. Prepare the idex of the thesis - [x]
+1. Prepare the idex of the thesis - :white_check_mark: